andreasfi/HTMLbase/README.md

 # HTMLbase
 Base files for a quick HTML project.
 Find/Replace "HTMLbase" in index.html and give it your project name.
+Don't forget to delete the stuff you dont need in the index.html header.

 ```
 HTMLbase/